nasa/astrobee/localization/sparse_mapping/build_map.md

 more robust to illumination changes.

 In practice, the map is build in pieces, and then merged.
 Then the above process needs to be modified.
-See readme.md in this directory for how this approach should go.
+See \subpage sparsemapping for the procedure.

 ### Map building pipeline